Table of Contents

 4. Improve Heart Health

 Folate, a B vitamin that converts homocysteine to methionine, is abundant in Romaine lettuce.
-Homocysteine that hasn’t been processed can disrupt blood vessels and cause plaque formation, which can hurt the heart.
+Homocysteine that hasn’t been processed can disrupt blood vessels and cause plaque formation, hurting the heart.

 5. Defeat Cancer

-Consumption of lettuce has been related to a lower risk of stomach cancer, particularly in areas of Japan where the vegetable is consumed on a daily basis.
+Consumption of lettuce has been related to a lower risk of stomach cancer, particularly in areas of Japan where the vegetable is consumed daily.

 Lettuce is a vegetable that is not starchy.
-According to a paper published by the World Cancer Research Fund, non-starchy vegetables can help prevent malignancies of the mouth, throat, esophagus, and stomach.
+According to a paper published by the World Cancer Research Fund, non-starchy vegetables can help prevent mouth, throat, esophagus, and stomach malignancies.
 Another study on smokers with lung cancer was undertaken in Japan.
 The research suggested that eating lettuce may offer health benefits.

 6. Reduce Diabetes Risk